lipkau/JiraPS/docs/en-US/classes/AtlassianPS.JiraPS.User.md

 Valid values:

-* atlassian: A regular Atlassian user account.
+* `atlassian`: A regular Atlassian user account.
-* app: A system account used for Connect applications and OAuth 2.0 to represent external systems.
+* `app`: A system account used for Connect applications and OAuth 2.0 to represent external systems.
-* customer: A Jira Service Desk account representing an external service desk
+* `customer`: A Jira Service Desk account representing an external service desk

 ```yaml
 Type: AtlassianPS.JiraPS.AccountType